mysql/mysql-server/README.md

 + [NDB Connection Properties](Backend-documentation/ndb.md)

-SESSION
+Session
 -------
-The central concept of mysql-js is the *session* class.
+The central concept of mysql-js is the **Session**.
 A session provides a context for database operations and transactions.
 Each independent user context should have a distinct session.
 For instance, in a web application, handling each HTTP request involves opening a session, using the session to